Diego Schwartzman vs. Luca van Assche: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Diego Schwartzman vs. Luca van Assche Prediction and Odds

-Based on the moneyline in this match, Luca van Assche has a 54.5% chance to win.
+Based on the moneyline in this match, Diego Schwartzman has a 54.5% chance to win.

 |Diego Schwartzman